Encounter in Rendlesham Forest New! Added 24th April 2014

 I've had to scale back my public appearances recently, due to the pressure of other commitments.
 Sadly, lectures and conferences have had to take a back seat, due to the sheer volume of TV and promotional work that I'm doing at present.
 This is unfortunate, because I enjoy getting out there and meeting the public, not just delivering a presentation, but getting feedback and responding to questions.
 That's why I'm very pleased to announce that I'll be speaking at a one-day conference in Newcastle on 2nd July.
 The conference is being organised by the British UFO Research Association and will be held at the Royal Station Hotel.
 I won't be talking about UFOs, but will be discussing the two meetings that the Royal Society held in 2010 to discuss the search for extraterrestrial life.
 Having attended these meetings and reported on them in the media, I'll be highlighting some of the more controversial subjects discussed: if aliens arrived, would there be panic in the streets?
 How would it affect religion?
 If we picked up an alien signal, should we reply, what should we say and who should say it.
 Click here for details of the event.

-material to date.
-This is the seventh batch of files to be released and is part
+UFO material to date.
+This is the seventh batch of files to be released

 Right: Nick Pope announces the release of the seventh batch of MoD UFO files, in an interview that was syndicated to the world's media